bmlt-enabled/yap/README.md

 ## Skipping Helpine Call Routing

-When configuring the TwiML app instead of pointing to index.php point to index.php?override=1
+When configuring the TwiML app instead of pointing to `index.php` point to `index.php?override=1`.